fboule/lzdb/README.md

 )
 ```

-In the `lzdb` table, the following record will be inserted:
+And inserts into `lzdb`:

- * id: 1
+- id: 1
- * ukeys: endtime,param,starttime
+- ukeys: endtime,param,starttime

-Each subsequent item created with the same virtual primary key will end up in the table with id 1.
+Any item with the same virtual primary key goes into the same table.

-## Cross-references between items
+---

-Let's go with an example:
+## Cross-References Between Items

 ```python
 item2 = dbms.newItem(refers=item1)
 ```

-This will create a second table with `refers` as virtual primary key and declare the field as foreign key as follows:
+This creates a second table:

 ```sql
 CREATE TABLE IF NOT EXISTS public.lzdb__2